-A Standardized Patient (SP) sometimes referred to as a Standardized Client (SC) is an individual trained to simulate the symptoms or characteristics of a real patient (or client) in a reliable and valid manner, providing the student or candidate an opportunity to learn and/or be evaluated on learned skills in a simulated clinical environment.
-Based on the learning objectives of a session and client preferences, Standardized Patients (SPs) can also be referred to as Simulated Patients, Standardized Clients or Simulated Clients (SCs).
+A Standardized Patient (SP) is an individual trained to simulate the symptoms or characteristics of a real patient (or client) in a reliable and valid manner, providing the student or candidate an opportunity to learn and/or be evaluated on learned skills in a simulated clinical environment.
+Based on the learning objectives of a session and client preferences, SPs can also be referred to as Simulated Patients, Standardized Clients or Simulated Clients (SCs).
 For this document, they are referred to as Standardized Patients (SPs).